 - the payment of a contribution towards the cost of mitigation measures at the protected sites (as determined under the Norfolk Green infrastructure and Recreational Impact Avoidance and Mitigation Strategy plus an allowance for inflation); and, - the provision or enhancement of adequate green infrastructure, either on the development site or nearby, to provide for the informal recreational needs of the residents as an alternative to visiting the protected sites.
 This will equate to a minimum of 2 hectares per 1,000 population and will reflect Natural England's Accessible Natural Greenspace Standard. - 2.6 This policy was agreed individually by all the Greater Norwich authorities as part of the decision to submit the Greater Norwich Local Plan for independent examination.
-Broadland District Council agreed to submit the GNLP at its Council meeting on 22 July 2021. - 2.7 The Norfolk Green Infrastructure and Recreational Avoidance and Mitigation Strategy (GIRAMS) was completed in March 2021.
+South Norfolk Council agreed to submit the GNLP at its Council meeting on26 July 2021. - 2.7 The Norfolk Green Infrastructure and Recreational Avoidance and Mitigation Strategy (GIRAMS) was completed in March 2021.
 This Strategy, included as appendix A of this report, considered relevant baseline information across Norfolk, identified opportunities for improvement of the Green Infrastructure Network and set out proposal for a Recreational Avoidance and Mitigation Strategy (RAMS). - 2.8 The RAMS strategy comprised the delivery of a £7,940,596.43 mitigation package as set out in Table 10 of the Norfolk GI and RAMS strategy document.
 The mitigation package is to be funded through developer contributions.
 At the time the strategy document was completed the cost per dwelling was calculated as £185.93 per dwelling.
 This figure was calculated by dividing the total cost of the mitigation package by the number of planned dwellings to 2038 that had not yet secured planning permission i.e. the number of dwellings on which developer contributions could be sought.
 This figure may be subject to adjustment based upon the number of potential contributory dwellings at the point the strategy is adopted.
-After adoption, it would also be subject to an adjustment for inflation as set out in the GNLP policy. - 2.9 An interim Statement of Common Ground has been agreed with Natural England as part of the submission of the Greater Norwich Local Plan for independent examination.
-This confirmed that the agreement to bring forward procedures for the collection of a county wide tariff of £185.93 per dwelling (based on the conclusions of the GI and RAMS strategy). - 2.10 Using the principles established by the GNDP and it governance of the Community Infrastructure Levy (CIL), it is intended that matters including governance, success factors, distribution, prioritisation and apportionment are being finalised through the Norfolk Strategic Planning Framework (NSPF) Member forum.
+After adoption, it would also be subject to an adjustment for inflation as set out in the GNLP policy. - 2.9 An interim Statement of Common Ground (SoCG) was initially agreed with Natural England as part of the submission of the Greater Norwich Local Plan for independent examination.
+A further Norfolk wide SoCG has been agreed through actions taken by Norfolk Strategic Planning Framework Member Forum.
+This SoCG has been subject to consultation with Natural England.
+At the time of writing confirmation of agreement by all authorities to this SoCG is awaited.
+This SoCG set out provisions for a county wide agreement to bring forward procedures for the collection of a tariff of £185.93 per dwelling (based on the conclusions of the GI and RAMS strategy) by 31 March 2022, and to complete a review of a GIRAMS mitigation package within 18 months.

+- 2.10 Using the principles established by the GNDP and it governance of the Community Infrastructure Levy (CIL), it is intended that matters including governance, success factors, distribution, prioritisation and apportionment are being finalised through the Norfolk Strategic Planning Framework (NSPF) Member forum.
 The work programme being taken forward under the NSPF will also include a review of the GIRAMS and the mitigation package to ensure that it is as effective as possible.
-The intention is to complete the review of the GIRAMS within 18 months in order to inform the delivery of specific mitigation projects.

-2.11 Whilst these matters were being finalised the Greater Norwich partners will implement the GIRAMS package (referring to the RAMS package) as the best available evidence.
+The intention is to complete the review of the GIRAMS within 18 months in order to inform the delivery of specific mitigation projects. - 2.11 Whilst these matters were being finalised the Greater Norwich partners will implement the GIRAMS package (referring to the RAMS package) as the best available evidence.